mhellnerdev/ribbitx-cli/README.md

 - ribbitx ping - This will do a status check on the JFrog Hosted instance by means of REST API HTTP Response.
 If you receive a Status 200, then your instance is up and available.
 - ribbitx version - This will return the hosted version of Artifactory.
 - ribbitx storage - This will return RAW JSON for the fileStoreSummary keys.
 This includes Total Space, Used Space, and Free Space of your instance.
-- ribbitx getrepos - This will return a list of your repositories.
+- ribbitx getrepos - This will return a list of your repositoriesin RAW JSON.
 If you would like to filter by type, the cli tool will ask if you would like to view LOCAL, REMOTE, or VIRTUAL repos.